 Cross Kloof Falls Road at the Molweni Bridge (marker 2) and continue into the forest.

-Follow the trail to a split which is the start of a loop (5).
+Keep left at the wooden bridge (marker 4) and follow the trail to a split which is the start of a loop (5).

 Keep right and you will reach the top of the Mpithi Falls which you cross on a wooden bridge.

 The trail descends steeply to the bottom of the Mpithi Falls (6).
 From the bottom of the falls follow the trail downstream until you climb back up to 5.

 Retrace your steps back to the Kloof Falls Picnic Site (1).